potato1992/Iphone_usb_tethering_fix/Readme.md

 ```bash
 mokutil --import my_mok.der
 ```
 Your will be prompted to set a password, and please remember this password.
 Once this is done, reboot.
-Just before loading GRUB, shim will show a blue screen (which is actually another piece of the shim project called “MokManager”). use that screen to select “Enroll MOK” and follow the menus to finish the enrolling process.
-You can also look at some of the properties of the key you’re trying to add, just to make sure it’s indeed the right one using “View key”.
+Just before loading GRUB, shim will show a blue screen (which is actually another piece of the shim project called **MokManager**). use that screen to select **Enroll MOK** and follow the menus to finish the enrolling process.
+You can also look at some of the properties of the key you’re trying to add, just to make sure it’s indeed the right one using **View key**.
 MokManager will ask you for the password we typed in earlier here; and will save the key, and we’ll reboot again.

 Also, please keep some keywords in mind of the certificate information thus you can identify the right cetificate to be installled:
 ```